Erectile Dysfunction Treatment in Calgary: Virtual ED Care

 - First-line treatments are PDE5 inhibitors: sildenafil, tadalafil, and vardenafil, all Health Canada-approved

-- PDE5 inhibitors are absolutely contraindicated with nitrate medications and require physician screening before prescribing
+- PDE5 inhibitors are absolutely contraindicated with nitrate medications and require doctor screening before prescribing

 Understanding Erectile Dysfunction